Declarative 3D in React Applications

 The Business Link

-R3F reduces the cost of building and maintaining 3D features in React applications.
+React Three Fiber reduces the cost of building and maintaining 3D features in React applications.
 The pool of React developers is large; the pool of Three.js specialists is small.
 R3F lets you hire for React skills and add 3D capability, rather than the reverse.
+You're not staffing a separate discipline to ship one feature.

 The practical difference: With R3F, your React team reviews 3D code in JSX, state management is consistent across 2D and 3D, and component reuse is natural.
-The alternative (vanilla Three.js inside a React application) creates a paradigm boundary where integration bugs are subtle, persistent, and only fixable by the one developer who understands both sides.
+The alternative (vanilla Three.js inside a React application) creates a hard boundary between two styles of code, where integration bugs are subtle, persistent, and only fixable by the one developer who understands both sides.

 Build 3D Features in React